Poll: Would you attend an outdoor NHL game in Seattle?

 HockeyOther SportsSnow SportsSports Poll: Would you attend an outdoor NHL game in Seattle?
-Originally published January 13, 2019 at 4:19 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
+Originally published January 13, 2019 at 4:19 pm Updated January 14, 2019 at 3:22 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.